Adrenalinerush07/notesapp/README.md

 # notesapp

-This is a notes management app which fetch commands through terminal and parse it through yargs npm module.
+This is a notes management app which fetches commands through terminal and parse it through yargs npm module.
-For stoage of data JASON file is used
+For storage of data JASON file is used.

 Commands -